Parthiba-Hazra/KuberVigil/README.md

 # Kubervigil

-Kubervigil is a command-line tool for analyzing the health of Kubernetes resources and API endpoints in a given namespace.
+Kubervigil is a command-line tool for analyzing the health of Kubernetes resources ,API endpoints and API versions in a given namespace.
 It provides detailed health reports for different Kubernetes resources and checks the status of API endpoints.

 ## Installation